 In her role as Operations Manager, Suzanne oversees the day-to-day office administration, provides board support, assists with our state affiliates, and coordinates event planning and logistics, including the annual conference of state IPL leaders.
 Suzanne’s background is in environmental planning and management and she has a degree in Environmental Science from the University of Virginia.
 She resides in Mill Valley, CA, with her husband and two cats.
 In her spare time, she is active in her community and is on the Board of Mill Valley Chamber of Commerce.
 She is an accomplished potter and is a member of the West California Pottery Cooperative.
 Suzanne enjoys gardening and hiking the hills of Marin County.

-Andree is National Campaigns Manager for Interfaith Power & Light.
-She has 16 years of experience developing and managing integrated public affairs campaigns and online communities of action.
+Andree is the Community Engagement and Programs Director for Interfaith Power & Light.
+She has 20 years of experience developing and managing integrated public affairs campaigns and online communities of action.
 Prior to joining The Regeneration Project, Andree headed up her own communications firm with such clients as the Southern Alliance for Clean Energy, Truth on Campus, the Center on Congress, PBS Online, and Discovery Channel Online.
 Andree is the recipient of twenty media and web awards, including ACE, UPI, AP, CINE Golden Eagle, Golden Web Award, Cybersmith, Cool Central, Point Top 5%, Matrix, and Women in Technology International.

 Monet has 15 years of experience in financial management for for-profit and nonprofit organizations and has been a Certified Public Accountant in the State of California since 1990.
 She has a BS degree in Business Administration from San Francisco State University.
 She has nearly completed a Masters degree in Geography/Resource Management also from San Francisco State University.
 While away from work, Monet enjoys hiking, tennis, and spending time with her family.